Specialisation in lightweight construction

 Mechanical Engineering

-As an engineer specialising in composites, you can find a job in mechanical engineering.
+As an engineer specialising in composites, you can comfortably find employment in mechanical engineering.
 This engineering discipline deals with the design and production of machines.
-As an engineer for materials technology, you can work in the field of mechanical engineering in the research, development, production and optimisation of materials that are required for the construction of machines, systems and devices.
+As an engineer for materials technology, you can work in the field of mechanical engineering in research, development, production and optimisation of materials that are required for the construction of machines, systems, and devices.
 Classic areas of application are plant and mechanical engineering, metal construction as well as electrical and vehicle construction.

 Receive more information